Anaconda (1997 film)

-Anaconda is a 1997 action adventure horror film directed by Luis Llosa and written by Chris Broodryk.
+Anaconda is a 1997 action adventure horror film directed by Luis Llosa and written by Hans Bauer, Jim Cash and Jack Epps Jr..
 The film stars Jennifer Lopez, Ice Cube, Jon Voight, Eric Stoltz, Jonathan Hyde, and Owen Wilson.
 An international co-production between the United States and Brazil, the film focuses on a documentary film crew in the Amazon rainforest that is led by a snake hunter who is hunting down a giant, legendary green anaconda.

-The film received generally mixed-to-negative reviews, but was a box office success, and has become a 1990s cult classic.
+The film received generally mixed reviews, but was a box office success, and has become a 1990s cult classic.
 It is the first installment in the Anaconda film series.

 Plot

 On the Amazon River, a poacher hides from an unknown creature in his boat.
-When it breaks through the boat and attempts to trap the poacher, he commits suicide by shooting himself to prevent it from killing him.
+When it breaks through the boat and corners him, he commits suicide with his Colt Police Positive revolver.

-Meanwhile, a film crew is shooting a documentary about the Shirishamas, a long-lost indigenous Amazonian tribe; the ensemble consists of director Terri Flores, cameraman and childhood friend Danny Rich, production manager Denise Kalberg, Denise's boyfriend and sound engineer Gary Dixon, narrator Warren Westridge, anthropologist Professor Steven Cale, and boat skipper Mateo.
-The group encounters stranded Paraguayan snake hunter Paul Serone, who persuades them that he can help them find the Shirishamas.
+A film crew is searching for the Shirishamas, a long-lost indigenous Amazonian tribe.
+The group consists of director Terri Flores, cameraman and childhood friend Danny Rich, production manager Denise Kalberg, Denise's boyfriend and sound engineer Gary Dixon, narrator Warren Westridge, anthropologist Professor Steven Cale, and boat skipper Mateo.

+The group encounters stranded Paraguayan snake hunter Paul Serone, who claims he can help find the Shirishamas.
 Most of the crew are uncomfortable around Serone, and Cale clashes with him several times about Shirishama lore.
 Eventually, Cale is stung by a wasp, and an allergic reaction swells up his throat and leaves him unconscious.
-Serone performs an emergency cricothyrotomy, saving Cale's life, but soon after takes over the boat, forcing the group to help him achieve his true goal: hunting down a giant record-breaking green anaconda he had been tracking, which he believes that he can capture alive.
+Serone performs an emergency cricothyrotomy, saving Cale's life.
+Soon after, with Gary's help, Serone takes over the boat, revealing his true goal: finding and capturing a giant green anaconda he had been tracking.

-Danny, Mateo and Serone search the wreckage of the poacher's boat.
-A photograph in an old newspaper reveals that Mateo, Serone, and the poacher worked together to hunt animals, including snakes.
-Leaving the poacher's ship, Mateo falls into the water, where the giant male warrior anaconda, measuring 25 ft, ambushes and kills him, while the other two return to their boat, unaware of Mateo's fate.
-Serone manipulates Gary into helping him ensnare the creature, enticing him with the potential $1 million prize.
+Danny, Mateo, and Serone search the wreckage of the poacher's boat.
+An old newspaper photograph reveals that Mateo, Serone, and the poacher hunted together, including snakes.
+Leaving the poacher's ship, Mateo falls into the water, where the giant male anaconda, measuring 25 ft, ambushes and kills him, while the other two return to their boat, unaware of Mateo's fate.
+Serone manipulates Gary into helping him ensnare the creature, enticing him with the promise of a $1 million prize.
 That night, he uses a dead monkey as bait to catch the creature, which proceeds to emerge and attack the crew.
 He attempts to capture the snake, but it coils around Gary, crushing him.
-Serone thwarts Terri's attempt to shoot the anaconda to rescue Gary, whom it devours, devastating Denise.
+Terri tries to shoot the anaconda, but Serone intervenes, allowing the creature to devour Gary, devastating Denise.
 The crew overpowers Serone and ties him up as punishment.